pagkly/Zed/Investopedia3/Unearned Premium.md

 ## Unearned Premium vs. Earned Premium

-An unearned premium on an insurance policy can be contrasted with [earned premium](https://www.investopedia.com/terms/e/earnedpremium.asp).
+An unearned premium on an insurance policy can be contrasted with [[earned premium]](https://www.investopedia.com/terms/e/earnedpremium.asp).
 Earned premium is a pro-rated amount of paid-in-advance premiums that has been "earned" and now belongs to the insurer.
 The amount of the earned premium equates to the sum of the total premiums collected by an insurance company over a period of time.

 In other words, the earned premium is the portion of an insurance premium that paid for a portion of time in which the insurance policy was in effect, but has now passed and expired.
 Since the insurance company covered the risk during that time, it can now consider the associated premium payments it took from the insured as "earned."